 - Extension points

-The IntelliJ Platform’s code model is called the PSI - the Program Structure Index.
+The IntelliJ Platform’s code model is called the PSI - the Program Structure Interface.
 The PSI parses code, builds indexes and creates a semantic model.

 The IntelliJ Platform is extremely extensible, and most features and services can be extended.
 Some of the common extension points are: